ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 This algorithm is order independent.
 It also requires extra memory (that reads/writes fast).
 However, it doesn't matter as much anymore with caching.
 In a tie, we can decide whether the old or new object stays.
 This is called **Z-Fighting**, where two objects have the same $z$.
 This is what causes flickering.
 Another problem is if a triangle partially fills a pixel.
 This is **Aliasing**.
 Finally, we compute the color first, then do the check.
-This causes overdraw efficiency.
+This causes overdraw.